Mum jailed over 'sadistic' knife attack

 Adams denied an interest in sexual violence and was said to be sorry.

-In a statement, Mr Berwick said: "I am going to be scarred for the rest of my life, both physically and mentally."
+In a statement, Mr Bewick said: "I am going to be scarred for the rest of my life, both physically and mentally."

 Jailing Adams and imposing an extended four-year licence period, Judge James Adkins described it as a "cruel and sadistic" attack, adding: "You formed an intent to cause your friend serious harm during the course of sexual activity with him."